kr-matthews/connect-4/README.md

 # Connect 4

-This is still a work in progress, though the main components are done.

 This is a single-page application for the game Connect 4.
 A user can create an online room and play remotely against another user who joins the room.
 Alternatively, a user can play locally against a computer player, or two users can play locally.

 If you want to clone the repository, you'll need to add definitions for `publishKey` and `subscribeKey` at `src/pubnubKeys.js`.